Our History: Fort Vancouver Regional Libraries

 1943

-Clark County Library becomes the first rural district in Washington
+Clark County Library became the first rural district in Washington.

 A Turning Point: